Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to Decree 95 on petroleum trading, the Price Stabilization Fund is established at enterprises when the Ministry of Industry and Trade grants business licenses to key enterprises.
 However, this leads to the risk of enterprises misappropriating the fund, according to the conclusion of the Government Inspectorate in January.

 Hai Ha Petro is one of the three key enterprises that misused the price stabilization fund, not transferring it to the fund account but leaving it in the enterprise's payment account.
-The amount owed to the Petroleum Price Stabilization Fund by Hai Ha Company as of the end of November 2023 was 612 billion VND.
+The amount of money owed to the Petroleum Price Stabilization Fund by Hai Ha Company as of the end of November 2023 is 612 billion VND.
 This unit also under-declared and owed thousands of billions of VND in environmental protection tax.

-Thus, up to now, the two businesses whose licenses were revoked, Xuyen Viet Oil and Hai Ha Petro, have not yet paid back the debt to the Stabilization Fund and the late interest to the budget.
+Thus, up to now, the two businesses whose licenses were revoked, Xuyen Viet Oil and Hai Ha Petro, have not paid back the debt to the Stabilization Fund and the late interest to the budget.
 Previously, these two businesses had their gasoline clearance stopped by customs.

 Meanwhile, the Ministry of Finance said that this agency has measures to enforce and recover misappropriated money from businesses, but the case is under investigation so it needs to coordinate and wait for the verdict from the police agency.